 ♥ Wedding Planner.
 Many people hire a wedding planner to take some of the stress out of dealing with all the details of preparation.
 Wedding planners have contacts in the business and often know the best and cheapest places to go to make arrangements for your ceremony.

 ♥ The Emcee.
 The Master of Ceremonies plays an important role in most weddings.
-His or her job is to make sure everything runs smoothly on the day (you'll be too busy!) and introduce the couple and wedding party at the reception, as well as introducing guest speakers and telling a few anecdotes.
+Their job is to make sure everything runs smoothly on the day (you'll be too busy!) and introduce the couple and wedding party at the reception, as well as introduce guest speakers and tell a few anecdotes.

 ♥ The Photographer.
 You'll have choices when you choose what photographer and what price you pay for wedding photos.
 You can start out with basic photos or buy a wedding package with certain items in it.
-Depending on how much you wish to pay, you can have the photographer take photos during wedding preparation, at the wedding, reception and when leaving for the honeymoon as well as a wedding video.
+Depending on how much you wish to pay, you can have the photographer take photos during wedding preparation, at the wedding, reception, and when leaving for the honeymoon, as well as a wedding video.
 If you wish to go the cheapest way possible, simply arrange for one set of wedding photos at a park or nice location.
-Here are some more tips on choosing a cheap and high quality wedding photographer.

 ♥ Ushers and Organisers.
-You'll need people to do any last minute setups (while you're busy getting dressed for the wedding), organise last minute details, make sure things run smoothly and also ushers ready to help people get to their seats, both at wedding and reception.
+You'll need people to do any last-minute setups (while you're busy getting dressed for the wedding), organise last-minute details, make sure things run smoothly, and also ushers ready to help people get to their seats, both at the wedding and reception.

 The Bridal Bag

-- White Chalk.
-Great for covering up stains on white dresses.
+- White Chalk is great for covering up stains on white dresses

 - Safety Pins